-Through our Research Fellowships programme, we provide the funding for you to move forward in your academic research career.
-The programme enables you to develop your research skills and undertake your own research project.
+Through our Research Fellowships programme, we provide funding to help you move forward in your academic research career.
+Our grants give you the time and resources to develop your research skills and undertake your own research project.

 A fellowship means you can take time out of your substantive job role or training programme to complete a research project and develop your research skills.

 Our fellowships are for you to collect sufficient pilot data to make you a strong PhD candidate, or for you to undertake further research and develop a proposal for an NIHR-supported clinical lecturer/senior lecturer post or similar award.